juda/SimpleObjects/objects/README.md

 ```

 We refactor the code in `Target.hs` and write in
 monadic style, so that all memory management is encapsulated.
-You can create
-auxiliary functions, such as `newMemory` to help you with this.